 In 2021, ARL applied for, and was awarded, a second draw forgivable loan from the PPP in the amount of \$1,337,757.
 The funds were to be used to pay certain payroll costs, including benefits, as well as interest on mortgages, rents and utilities during the covered period as defined in the CARES Act.
-There are no covenants with which to comply, and the note was not secured by any collateral as of December 31, 2021.
+As of December 31, 2021, ARL submitted the application for forgiveness, and the balance was fully forgiven in January 2022.
+It is included in public support in the accompanying 2022 statement of activities and changes in net assets.